kernhanda/kernhanda.github.io/_posts/2017-12-24-templates-inheritance-methods.md

 `Base<T>` in the examples above, `this->` would still work correctly, while the others would have to be updated accordingly.

-This can be particularly important when dealing with templated classes with virtual member functions.
+This can be particularly important when dealing with class templates with virtual member functions.

 ```cpp